TEK-Nemesis/Original-OGX360-Internal-Conversion-Kit/USB Breakout Boards/README.md

 * RYZEE119 designed the first USB Breakout Board to accept Micro USB to Micro USB Cables and 12-pin JST cables 2.00mm pitch.
 The PCB is very small, measuring around 1 sq. in. in size.

-* TEK Nemesis designed the second USB Breakout Board for direct wiring a Micro USB cable to the PCB (and the same 12-pin JST cables 2.00mm pitch).
+* TEK Nemesis designed the second USB Breakout Board for direct wiring of the Micro USB cables to the PCB (and the same 12-pin JST cables 2.00mm pitch).